buxbin/odin-recipes/README.md

 # odin-recipes

 This is just my first basic test with HTML.
-I will make 3 recipes while using some images and links.
+I create 3 recipes while using some images and links.
+I will hold this very basic with no style etc.